jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 This configuration has no effect if the ModSecurity endpoints are not configured.

 The `waf-fail-closed` key determines whether an error from the WAF (such as a timeout) should cause the request to be denied ("true") or allowed ("false").
-The default value of "true" means that errors or timeouts will cause requests to be denied.
+In v0.14, this defaults to "false" for backwards compatibility.
+In v0.15, this defaults to "true" which means that errors or timeouts will cause requests to be denied.

 The `waf-mode` key defines whether the WAF should be `deny` or `detect` for that Backend.
 If the WAF is in `detect` mode the requests are passed to ModSecurity and logged, but not denied.